 Of course you know I’m going to start you off with one of the hobbies you can do alone or with a group.
 That of course, is to study your Bible.
 If you are living a life of intentionally following the Lord, growing in your faith and in knowledge is imperative.

 There are some really great Bible studies available to help you in your learning.
 Personally, I like to add a Bible plan from the YouVersion app.
 The one I’m really liking is the Bible Projects, The Bible which is a 365 day through the Bible in a year study.

 Woman of Noble Character offers studies of Galatians and Ephesians as well as a course in creating a custom war binder.
-The Arabah Joy Blog offers the Bible Study Method, 7 Days in 7 Ways, Praying the Promises of the Cross and Choosing Confidence, just to name a few.
-She even offers Grace Goals 2021, a Biblical goal setting system.
+The Arabah Joy Blog offers the Bible Study Method, 7 Days in 7 Ways (keep reading for more details,) Praying the Promises of the Cross, and Choosing Confidence, just to name a few.
+She even offers Grace Goals 2021, a Biblical goal-setting system.

 You may also be interested in The Butterfly Box – which is a community of women pursuing Jesus and growing in faith while giving back to the cause of Christ.
 Be sure to use Code EXCEPTIONAL20 for 20% off your 1st subscription box.
 I’m a huge fan of subscription boxes and this one does not disappoint.
 With books and accessories that encourage your Bible Study, it’s one of those activities for introverts that you can enjoy month in and month out.

 However you study, the point is that you open the Word of God every day.
 The Bible is our Handbook for Living.
 Get to know Jesus and study to show thyself approved.

 2 Timothy 2:15 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.